African greys have bright red tails, which are instantly recognizable against their light grey plumage.

 Why Do African Greys Have Red Tails

-As mentioned, African grey parrots get their red tail feathers due to unique pigments called psittacofulvins.
+As mentioned, African grey parrots get red tail feathers due to unique pigments called psittacofulvins.

-As explained by Current Biology, these pigments are yellow and red and give each parrot its bright and colorful plumage.
+According to Current Biology, psittacofulvins are yellow and red, giving each parrot its bright and colorful plumage.
 Because African grey parrots have several red pigments, they’re deposited in the tail, creating a vivid coloration.

-These pigments are likely responsible for the survival of the African grey for the following reasons:
+These pigments are responsible for the survival of the African grey because they:

 Warn Predators Away